open5e/open5e/source/monsters/tome-of-beasts/B/bucca.rst

 scouts for evil humanoids.

 **Bat Friends.** Buccas often
-train bats as mounts, messengers, and guard animals.
+train :ref:`srd:bat` as mounts, messengers, and guard animals.
 On occasion they sell them to goblins and kobolds.

 Bucca